opennetworkinglab/sdfabric-utils/deep-insight/README.md

 ## Auto-generate topology from ONOS and upload to DeepInsight

-If using TOST (Trellis+ONOS+Stratum+Tofino), you can use the subcommand `gen-topology` to automatically generate a topology file from a running ONOS instance.
+You can use the subcommand `gen-topology` to generate a topology file from a running ONOS instance.

 The subcommand uses the ONOS REST API to fetch the required information: